NATO Enhanced Forward Presence: United Kingdom

 The British Army's 5th Battalion, The Rifles battlegroup, rotated back to the United Kingdom in November 2017 and was replaced by a battlegroup formed around the 1st Battalion, Royal Welsh.

 During 2022 between March and June Exercise Spring Storm took place which brought AgustaWestland Apache AH.1's and AgustaWestland Wildcat AH.1's to Estonia and other Eastern European countries.

-As part of Aviation Task Force 3 under Operation Peleda, Chinook HC.5/6s from No. 27 Squadron RAF were deployed to Amari Air Base between 8 July and September 2022, they were supported by the Joint Helicopter Support Squadron, Tactical Supply Wing RAF and 244 Signal Squadron (Air Support) (of 30 Signal Regiment).
+As part of Aviation Task Force 3 under Operation Peleda, Chinook HC.5/6s from No. 27 Squadron RAF were deployed to Amari Air Base between 8 July and September 2022.
+They were supported by the Joint Helicopter Support Squadron, Tactical Supply Wing RAF and 244 Signal Squadron (Air Support) (of 30 Signal Regiment).
+Chinook HC.5/6s from No. 18 Squadron RAF deployed to Amari from January to February 2023.

-Latvian multinational battalion battle group
+Multinational Brigade Latvia

-The Latvian multinational battalion battle group is based at Camp Adazi, near the Latvian capital of Riga, and contains approximately 1,500 personnel.
+The Latvian multinational battalion battle group is based at Camp Ādaži, near the Latvian capital of Riga, and contains approximately 1,500 personnel.

 Albania

 Albania will send a small detachment of 21 EOD engineers from the Albanian Land Force.